yehiarasheed/processing4/README.md

 ## Using Processing

-If you're interested in *using* Processing, get started at the [processing.org download page](https://processing.org/download), or read more about the project at the [home page](https://processing.org/).
+If you're interested in *using* Processing, head over to the [download page](https://processing.org/download), or read more about the project on the [Processing website](https://processing.org/).
 There are also several [tutorials](https://processing.org/tutorials) that provide a helpful introduction.
 They are complemented by hundreds of examples that are included with the software itself.

 ## Contributing to Processing
 If you want to fix a bug that's been bothering you or want to give back to the project, you're in the right place!